-Professional Education is used for the minor and no additional minor is required completion.
+Professional Education is used for the minor and no additional minor is required

+V. Professional Education

+An elective course is any college-level course not required by the degree that is utilized to reach the 120 credit hours required for degree completion.
 Elective courses are chosen according to the interest of the student and can be used in completion of a minor, certificate, or additional major.